kyramichel/AI/README.md

 # AI

-## Traditional approach to AI using Keras, TensorFlow, etc.
+## 1. Traditional approach to AI using Keras, TensorFlow, etc.

-## Question: Is the language of tensors/vectors the future language of AI?
+## 2. Is the language of tensors/vectors the future language of AI?
-Learn more about a novel quantitative approach to modeling @ https://www.innovativeway.org/research
+## Learn more about a novel quantitative approach to modeling @ https://www.innovativeway.org/research

 PS: If you can't open a Jupyter notebook on github, use nbviewer: